 Social Security uses a five-step process to decide if you are disabled.

 Even a brief review of the disability determination process excerpted above reveals how complicated Social Security’s regulations can be.
-With over 30 years of experience, Columbus social security disability lawyers Gary J. Pandora & Darin G. Kendall can help you navigate the difficult Social Security process and obtain your disability benefits.
+Columbus Social Security Disability lawyer Darin Kendall has helped clients navigate the difficult Social Security process and obtain their disability benefits.
 We serve clients throughout Central and Southern Ohio, including Cincinnati, Dayton, Columbus and Mansfield.
-Call us today at (855) 235-6091 for a free consultation.
+Call us today at 844-672-6986 for a free consultation.